secure-foundations/mariposa/README.md

 ```
 ### Solvers

-Under the key `solvers`. there are a few predefined solvers.
+Under the key `solvers`, there are a few predefined solvers.

 * `path` is where the solver can be found.
-When adding a solver, one does not have to follow the naming convention.
 * `date` is the date when the solver was released.

 ```